jross365/Get-ExtendedAttributes/.github/README.md

 ### **UseHelperFile**
-Instructs the function to use a helper file.
+Instructs the function to use a Helper File.

+Details about what a Helper File is and how to use it are written in the **Helper File** section below.

 ### **HelperFileName**
-Provides the function with the path of the helper file to use.
+Provides the function with the path of the Helper File to use.

 **Note:** *-UserHelperFile* and *-HelperFileName* will be consolidated into a single parameter in the future (*soon!*).